-10.0 Acknowledgments
+9.11 Acknowledgments

-We would like to thank Dr. Edward Delp at Purdue University for allowing us access to their 16K MasPar MP-1.
+We would like to thank Dr. Edward Delp and his staff in the Parallel Processing Lab at Purdue University for allowing us access to their 16K MasPar MP-1.
 Their machine was purchased in part though NSF award number CDA-9015696.
 Performance tests on the MP-2's were conducted for us by Philip Ho of MasPar Computer.
-This work was partially supported by a ARPA Research Assistantship in Parallel Processing administered by the Institute for Advanced Computer Studies, University of Maryland and by ARPA, under contracts "Perception for Outdoor Navigation" and "Unmanned Ground Vehicle System."
+We greatly appreciate his help.
+Also, we would like to thank Bill Ross, Jim Moody and Dean Pomerleau for their help in installing our new 4K MP-1 on the Navlab I. Thanks are also due to Bill Ross, Chuck Thorpe, Jon Webb, Jill Crisman, and Dean Pomerleau who served as editors for this chapter.
+Their varied perspectives helped unify the autonomous navigation, parallel computing and connectionist ideas.
+This work was partially supported by an ARPA Research Assistantship in High Performance Computing administered by the Institute for Advanced Computer Studies, University of Maryland and by ARPA, under contracts "Perception for Outdoor Navigation" (contract number DACA76-89-C-0014, monitored by the US Army Topographic Engineering Center) and "Unmanned Ground Vehicle System" (contract number DAAE07-90-C-R059, monitored by TACOM).